 The idea of visualising, or mentally rehearsing, before an event is certainly not new.
 Some coaches even go as far as saying that sports are 90% mental and only 10% physical, and it is no secret that seasoned athletes already employ mental techniques.
 World champion golfer Jack Nicklaus quoted “I never hit a shot, not even in practice, without having a very sharp in-focus picture of it in my head”.
-Yet scientists in emerging fields such as sports psychology are still exploring how exactly mental practice can affect physical performance.
+Yet scientists studying visualisation research in emerging fields such as sports psychology are still exploring how exactly mental practice can affect physical performance.

 A study in 2004 found that volunteers were able to increase muscle strength simply by imagining using the muscles.
 Scientists divided thirty volunteers into groups: some did physical training of their little finger for 15 minutes, five days a week for twelve weeks.
 The others only imagined doing the training.
 At the end of the twelve weeks the group doing the physical exercise had increased their muscle strength by 53% as expected, but the group that imagined doing the exercise also had a significant increase in strength of 35%.
 Another study in Canada showed that participants who learned a series of foot movements through mental rehearsal alone showed an improvement in performance.
 Not only that, but scans showed changes in the brain had occurred that were consistent with the kind of changes that occur after physical practice.
 The researchers suggested that mental practice improved performance by acting on preparation and anticipation of movements.